romaneg/bread-and-cheeses/resources.md

 This book is a very good resource about milk, fermentation, material, techniques.
 It also gives a lot of different recipes, classified by level of difficulty.
 The recipes are adapted to small quantities of milk (2l to 4L), which makes it ideal when starting cheesemaking at home.

+#### *[Cheese ripening guide](https://www.professionfromager.com/vpc-guide-va/)*, Arnaud Sperat-Czar, Sébastien Roustel, Débora Pereira and Bernard Mietton, Profession Fromager, 2014

+Technical book on ripening.
+I love this book!
+I only know the French version, which is an incredible source of information (I hope it is the same for the English version).
+This book is written for professional cheesemakers but still, home cheesemakers can learn a lot.
+It combines scientific explanations, testimonies from professionals, diagrams etc.
+It is all about how to ripen your cheeses from temperature, ventilation, humidity, cave types, sowing a new cave, failures understanding...
+There are also ripening explanations for many different types of cheeses (crottins, triple-cream, époisses, camembert, roqueftors, reblochon etc.)

 #### *The science of cheese*, Michael H. Tunick, Oxford University Press, 2014

 This book is about making accessible de scientific aspects of milk, curd and cheese making.